rgarro/TiVives/README.md

 https://www.google.com/maps/@9.861159,-84.7029312,1054m/data=!3m1!1e3

-Circumbalate around its center 100 thousand times with a foil and kitesurf until the local nagas notice me , then I should recite:
+With a foil and kitesurf or with a downwind foil Circumbalate around its center 108 thousand times while reciting the mantra written below ,until the local nagas notice me :

 **ohm Koming Koming Kokoman itzu tsha tsha tsha **

+BE AWARE:

+The tivives Nagas will appear like mini cute white dolphins whose can only be seen by people who developed the dark vision before, If you consider guilty of a capital sin , the Nagas always drag an awful mini cute Beluga guardian of the abbyss who produces punishment. (sir francis drake no pudo volver a culiar ni ser pederasta por andar marineros de Megalaya que le ayudaron a trasladar gases a Monsanto ... )

 But first Write a dozen Midi Plugins based on the the Prajnaparamita verses Load them in a Roland Jupiter hidden in a zen temple in the island of Kobe ..